Concept overview

 - Lastly set the net force equal to ma, to solve for the unknown variable.

-There are 100’s of types of problems involving forces.
-There are 60 practice questions, based on the actual AP Physics 1 exam, below to help you tackle the most common forces questions.
+There are many of types of problems involving forces.
+But I’ve simplified it to this list of 60 linear force questions [available for course members], based on the actual AP Physics 1 exam.
 These will likely show up on your test.

-Listed below is a list of common force problems, you should know how to solve all of these.
-Use the 3 step method above to solve.
+Listed below is a list of common linear force problems (in the next article we’ll add circular force problems).
+You should know how to solve all of these, using the 3 step method above.

 - Box being pushed across a floor (with friction)